ruby/ruby/doc/ractor.md

 Ractors don't share everything, unlike threads.

-* Most of objects are *Unshareable objects*, so you don't need to care about thread-safety problem which is caused by sharing.
+* Most of the objects are *Unshareable objects*, so you don't need to care about thread-safety problem which is caused by sharing.
 * Some objects are *Shareable objects*.
-  * Immutable objects: frozen object which doesn't refer unshareable-objects.
+  * Immutable objects: frozen objects which don't refer to unshareable-objects.
     * `i = 123`: `i` is an immutable object.
     * `s = "str".freeze`: `s` is an immutable object.
     * `a = [1, [2], 3].freeze`: `a` is not an immutable object because `a` refer unshareable-object `[2]` (which is not frozen).